tanpatrickf/PID-Cooling-Fan/README.md

 ## OBJECTIVES

-- To apply all concepts learned from the Feedback and Control System laboratory course
+- To apply all concepts learned from feedback and control systems
-- To build the application temperature controlled cooling fan for processors
+- To build the application for temperature controlled cooling fan for processors

 ## MATERIALS